OpenTermsArchive/docs/content/terms/declarations-maintenance.en.md

    ![]({{< relref "." >}}declarations-maintenance-ota-bot-comment-last-month.png)
    - the last comment may be the announcement of the reopening of the issue
    ![]({{< relref "." >}}declarations-maintenance-ota-bot-comment-reopened-issue.png)

+2. On the date of this comment, right-click "inspect" to open your browser's code inspector.

 3. The value to use as `validUntil` is the value of the `datetime` attribute from the `<relative-time>` element.